PyBioProx/PyBioProx.github.io/index.md

 **9** PyBioProx will then process all the .tif images in the folder.

-- It will create .png images showing object detection and save them to the input folder.
+- PyBioProx will create two .png image files (for mask 1 and 2) showing object detection (middle slice if analysing a Z-stack image) .png files will be saved to the input folder.
-- It will create two .csv files named 'distance_table_your-filename' and 'stats_table_your_filename'.
+- For each image, PyBioProx will create two .csv files named 'distance_table_your-filename' and 'stats_table_your_filename'.
-- The 'distance tables' show all PD measurements for each detected object.
+  - The 'distance_table' files show all PD measurements for each detected object.
 PD measurements from the same object appear on the same row.
-- The 'stats tables' are more likely to be useful.
-They provide the PD<sub>mean</sub>, PD<sub>min</sub> and Hausdorff Distance for each object.
+  - The 'stats_table' files are generally more useful.
+They provide the PD<sub>mean</sub>, PD<sub>min</sub> and Hausdorff Distance for each object in the analysed image.
 - Averaging the PD<sub>mean</sub> values from the '0 % and 90 % colocalisation' test images then identifies the
 average proximity of red objects to blue objects in each image.

+# Installing the Python Module

+**JEREMY TO CHECK THIS** The PyBioProx python module is distrubuted on PyPI and can therefore be installed using the following commmands: `python pip install PyBioProx` (command line), or `conda install pybioprox` (anaconda prompt).

+# Using the PyBioProx Python Module

+**JEREMY TO WRITE THIS**

 # Image requirements

-- Images must be saved as the .tif format
+- PyBioProx currently only functions with images saved in the .tif format, more information on file types can be found [here](https://petebankhead.gitbooks.io/imagej-intro/content/chapters/files/files.html).
+- Batch conversion of other file types to .tiffs
 - Images must be [composites (multichannel images)](https://petebankhead.gitbooks.io/imagej-intro/content/chapters/colors/colors.html)

+# Preprocessing Tips for Appropriate Object Detection

+- PyBioProx detects objects first by [thresholding the image](https://petebankhead.gitbooks.io/imagej-intro/content/chapters/thresholding/thresholding.html), to create binary images in which pixels are either 'on' (pixel value = 1) or 'off' (pixel value = 0).
+Connected 'on' pixels are then 'labelled' as objects using the `scipy.ndi.label` [module](https://docs.scipy.org/doc/scipy/reference/generated/scipy.ndimage.label.html).

+- **Without appropriate object-detection, PyBioProx will not produce meaningful data!** For this reason, when analysing large datasets, it is essential to optimise preprocessing and thresholding steps on a representative sample of images.
+It is also essential to check through the 'mask.png' images produced (step 7 in [GUI tutorial section](#gui-tutorial)) for all analysed images.

+- PyBioProx allows for images to be thresholded using either 'Otsu' or 'Li' thresholding algorthims.
+Alternatively, images can be thresholded in another program (e.g. ImageJ) and the resulting binary image analysed in PyBioProx (thresholding program = 'None').

+- Different thresholding algorithms will be appropriate for different images, try opening your images in ImageJ and trying a few out, if you find one that works well (but isn't provided in PyBioProx), then one option is to [batch](https://imagej.net/Batch_Processing) threshold your ImageJ and then process these binary images in PyBioProx.

+**If no thresholding algorithm appropriately identifies positive and negative fluorescent signal, this indicates that preprocessing is required**

+- If small regions of 'noise' are being erroneously identified as objects by PyBioProx, filtering operations such as a  [gaussian filter](https://petebankhead.gitbooks.io/imagej-intro/content/chapters/filters/filters.html) may help to 'smooth out' this noise.
+A gaussian filter with a 3px kernal can be applied in PyBioProx.
+This is currently the only preprocessing operation offered in PyBioProx,other filtering operations must be applied to images prior to analysis in PyBioProx.

+- If object detection is not descrete enough, i.e. the objects detected appear to be larger than they *should* be, then preprocessing operations such as an [unsharp mask](https://imagej.nih.gov/ij/developer/api/ij/plugin/filter/UnsharpMask.html#:~:text=Unsharp%20masking%20subtracts%20a%20blurred,and%20thus%20sharpens%20the%20image) (employed in our [preprint](link)), or a [top-hat filter](https://imagej.net/MorphoLibJ), can be employed to enhance the most salient features of the image.